 Multi-touch attribution (MT) is the marketer’s goal.
 In this system, all touches are counted for cost and revenue.
 Multi-touch, however, requires further setup because you can weight the LT or FT differently than other touches.
 Marketo’s Revenue Cycle Explorer, for instance, automatically distributes revenue equally across the Programs that touch the Opportunity.
 Other reporting tools allow you to weight touches equally or placing emphasis on the First or Last touch, giving less weight to the middle touches.
 Each weighting option has challenges and I don’t necessarily recommend one or another.
 In most situations, equal weighting or a FT weighting provides appropriate insight into ROI.

 As your understanding of attribution modeling improves, you will start to ask questions that can be resolved with more detailed modeling.
-The MT model we discussed above is a version of Avinash Kaushik’s Across Digital Channels models:

 I can’t tell you which one to use for your situation, just that you will have to weigh the pros and cons and your ability to interpret the reports.